vanshpreets638-code/File-Organizer/README.md.txt

 # File Organizer Python

 ## Description
-This project is a Python automation script that organizes files into folders based on their file type such as images, documents, videos, and zip files.
+This is a Python automation script that organizes files into folders based on file type such as images, documents, videos, and others.

 ## Features
 - Automatically organizes files
-- Creates folders if not exist
+- Creates folders by file type
-- Supports multiple file types
+- Moves files into correct folders
-- Easy to use
+- Simple and easy to use

 ## Technologies Used
 - Python